Home > Equity Release > How long does equity release take?

 The legalities of equity release

-Releasing equity from your home is a major decision and one that requires professional advice.
-The Equity Release Council stipulates in its rules and guidance that you must have independent legal advice as part of the equity release application process.
+Releasing equity from your home is a major decision.
+To protect you, the Equity Release Council says in its rules and guidance that you must have independent legal advice as part of the equity release application process.

 Paying off your mortgage with equity release

 This process is likely to be faster if your solicitor is experienced in equity release.
-To ensure this is the case, choose a solicitor who is a member of the Equity Release Solicitors Alliance.
+Therefore, it's best to choose a solicitor who is a member of the Equity Release Solicitors Alliance.

 equity-release-article-cta